mesonepigreco/THLoaAK/Project/Spells.rst

 Prists can cast spells through prays.
 Their effect is mostly of healing and increasing abilities of allies.
 Prays of monks are of self-effect, they can expand monks abilities far beyond uman abilities, they include automatic self-healing, increase of strenght, physical resistance and mental resistance.

 There are few preys that can deal damage to enemies, and these are the *exorcisms*.
-However, *exorcisms* have effect only against
+However, *exorcisms* have effect only against deamons or angels.